yourjelly/odoo/doc/howtos/rdtraining/12_sprinkles.rst

 .. exercise:: Change the living area search

-    Add a ``filter_domain`` on the living area to include properties with an area larger than the given value.
+    Add a ``filter_domain`` on the living area to include properties with an area equal or greater than the given value.

 Stat Buttons
 ============